 Ohio Women's Basketball coach adds Youngstown State assistants Tavares Jackson and Kate Schrader to staff

-Bob Boldon enters his second season as head coach of the Ohio University women's basketball program in 2014-15.
+Bob Boldon enters his third season as head coach of the Ohio University women's basketball program in 2015-16.

 The Bobcats saw a three-win improvement in the first season under Boldon's watch - including the program's first victory over archrival Miami in three years.
 Ohio's RPI also improved by 80 points.
 The Bobcats' schedule featured 10 teams that qualified for postseason play - including an NCAA Final Four qualifier (Maryland), an Elite Eight qualifier (Louisville) and a second-round qualifier (James Madison).